ziporah/Marlin/docs/Tutorials/bltouch-en.md

 ![down-converter-schematic](media/down-converter-schematic.jpg)

+You can print any of the enclosures availables on [thingiverse](https://www.thingiverse.com/tag:lm2596).

 ## Signals

 We can reuse **Z-Limit (pin 11) for Z-min**, and **auto-level (pin 3) for the servo signal**.
 However, as pin 3 is a sensor signal, it is designed as a pull-up.